- January 19, 2015

 I know that times have changed now, but no one ever instructed me on the differences between a for-profit and nonprofit business as a kid.
 I’m not blaming anyone.
 There wasn’t a need to know the difference.

 My first intro to a nonprofit was during my first income tax preparations asking me how much I’ve donated.
-When I think back to my church that I grew up in all my life, they never once stated to me we need donations, we thank you for your contributions, and anything you give will be tax deductible.”
+When I think back to my church that I grew up in all my life, they never once solicited to me as stating, “we need donations, we thank you for your contributions, and anything you give will be tax deductible.”

 Unfortunately, nonprofits don’t get the same credit as a for-profit.
 Why?
-These organizations are still businesses, have legal licenses, recruit qualified personnel, and bring a great value to their community.
+These organizations are still businesses, have legal licenses, recruit qualified personnel, and bring great value to their community.

 Why aren’t we being taught about nonprofits?

-I write this because my business is personal.
-My struggles are for your gain.
+I write this because my business is personal because this service is for the advancement of all humanity.
+My failures and successes are for your gain.
 No strings attached.

 Nathan A. Webster, MBA

 Mr. Social Entrepreneur